This blog post was updated on September 28, 2022.

 - Flip flops/sandals

-No matter where we go, I plan for us to spend some time outdoors.
-Sunscreen and bug spray can cost a fortune at gift shops or airport pharmacies.
-I keep a stash of stuff like that, only for travel, stored in a large clear bag (there’s another set of products we use just at home).
-And so I don’t forget to bring them, I keep the bag together with the suitcase.
+No matter where you go, you’ll probably plan to spend some time outdoors with your loved ones.
+Sunscreen and bug spray can cost a fortune at gift shops or airport pharmacies, so keep a stash of stuff like that in a large clear bag.
+And keep the bag together with the suitcase so you don’t forget to bring them!

 - Bug spray